afintech510/Host-Hampton/replit.md

 This is a comprehensive party booking and management platform built for "Host Hampton" - a children's party planning service.
 The application features:

 1. **Marketing Landing Page**: Showcases themed party options with service tiles and contact modules
-2. **Legacy Booking Form**: Original multi-step form for party bookings
-3. **Kids Party Designer Tool**: New interactive booking system with event type selection and real-time pricing
+2. **Unified Booking System**: Single modern booking system at `/book-event` with event type selection and real-time pricing
+3. **Kids Party Designer Tool**: Alternative interactive event designer with advanced customization options
+4. **Customer Portal**: Email-based authentication system with personalized event management at `/my-events`
-4. **Admin Dashboard**: Complete management system for tracking bookings, quotes, payments, and inventory
+5. **Admin Dashboard**: Complete management system for tracking bookings, quotes, payments, and inventory
-5. **Database Integration**: Full PostgreSQL schema supporting both legacy and new management systems
+6. **Database Integration**: Unified PostgreSQL schema supporting the modern event management system

-The platform serves as both a customer-facing booking tool and a comprehensive business management solution.
+The platform serves as both a customer-facing booking tool and a comprehensive business management solution with full system unification completed.

 ## User Preferences